thephuse/grunt-starter-kit/README.md

 ### 5. Configuration

 The `src/config` folder should contain only JSON files that can be used as configuration variables, both in JavaScript (using `include` statements) and in the `grunt-twig-render` task (the file location can be specified under `twigRender.static.files.data` in `gruntfile.js`).

+### 6. Documentation

+Please write JavaScript documentation according to [ESDoc](https://esdoc.org/) standards, and generate it using `esdoc`.
+JavaScript should be fully documented in order to reduce technical debt and increase readability, and for that purpose, ESDoc provides a coverage report.

 ### Appendix A: Ignored Files